EPCCed/eidf-docs/docs/services/registry/projects.md

 * Edit project configuration
 * Delete projects.

+If you are intending to use the ECIR in an automation you should make use of a robot account for your project.
+Robot accounts are service accounts that can be used to access the registry without needing to use your personal credentials.
+They are configured with specific permissions (e.g., read-only or read-write) and have a limited validity period for security purposes.
+To read more see [Working with the Registry](working-with.md#robot-accounts-for-automations-in-the-ecir) documentation.

+If you require a robot account with specific permissions you should submit a request via the [EIDF Portal](https://portal.eidf.ac.uk/queries/submit).

 ## The Library and Public Caches

 ECIR provides a common library of standard images.
 ECIR provides cache projects for four major registries which allow images to be stored for 7 days after use in ECIR for convenient access.